Do you know the Yesterday, Today, and Tomorrow plant? You may know it as the Brunfelsia plant – Brunfelsia grandiflora

 Watering and Irrigation Needs

 When watering the Yesterday Today and Tomorrow plant keep the soil moist.
 Try to avoid drying the soil, so it’s important to check the surrounding soil if it’s dry.

 If growing in pots during the summer months, check the pots daily to ensure they are holding enough moisture to avoid the plant drying out.

 Take cutting up to 5″ inches long and dip them in a rooting hormone powder.
 Place cuttings in pots containing a soil mix of equal amounts of peat moss and perlite – sand can also be included if you like.

-When new growth and roots form, after about two weeks; you can start moderate watering with an application of liquid acid fertilizer every two weeks.
+When new growth and roots form, after about two weeks; you can start moderate watering with an application of liquid acid fertilizer or plant food every two weeks.

 Growing Yesterday Today and Tomorrow Plants As A Potted Houseplant

 The plant – Brunfelsia pauciflora can be grown indoors.
 Prune old plants back to half their size before you plant and move indoors.
 Pinch the light green growing tips to encourage more bushy growth.

-The care involves providing good lighting, a regular watering program.
-Without a sunroom, I personally, think it would be a difficult plant to enjoy indoors.
+The care involves providing good lighting, and a regular watering program.
+Without a sunroom, I personally think it would be a difficult plant to enjoy indoors.